vilcabamba-ecuador/vilcabamba-ecuador.github.io/README.md

 [Australian army veteran: 3 of the 24 000 children vaccinated at a stadium are now officially dead] (https://freewestmedia.com/2021/08/23/australian-army-veteran-3-of-the-24-000-children-vaccinated-at-a-stadium-are-now-dead/) Parents were refused entry to the stadium in Sydney Olympic Park while their children were injected.
 For this purpose, police officers were deployed for surveillance.
-Nurses and policemen accompanied each student individually.
+Nurses and policemen accompanied each student individually, *without their parents*.

 [FDA Document: 86% Of Children Who Participated In Pfizer Covid Vaccine Trial Experienced Adverse Reactions] (https://luis46pr.wordpress.com/2021/05/28/fda-document-86-of-children-who-participated-in-pfizer-covid-vaccine-trial-experienced-adverse-reactions/)